rileyharmon/Redshift-Renderer-RGB/README.md

 # Redshift-Renderer-RGB
 Redshift renderer to openrgb python

-Simply python script to monitor Redshift Renderer running or finished and communicate to motherboard rgb leds
+Simple python script to monitor Redshift Renderer running or finished and communicate to motherboard rgb leds